-The Strategic Report describes the business of SOF-12 Master REITCo 2 Limited (the "Company") as well as detailing the uncertainties, principal and emerging risks associated with its activities.
+The Strategic Report describes the business of SOF-12 Master REITCO 2 Limited (the "Company") as well as detailing the uncertainties, principal and emerging risks associated with its activities.

-Summary of the company's activities
+Summary of the Company's activities

-The Company is a closed ended investment vehicle which has been established for the purpose of indirectly acquiring and holding a Property Portfolio through intermediate Special Purpose Vehicles ("SPVs").
+The Company is a closed ended investment vehicle which was established for the purpose of indirectly acquiring and holding a property portfolio through intermediate Special Purpose Vehicles ("SPVs").
 The Company is also registered as a UK Real Estate Investment Trust ("REIT") in conjunction with the Admission to The International Stock Exchange, Guernsey ("TISE").
-The Company's intention is, broadly, to indirectly hold the Property Portfolio for investment purposes to realise on-going rental income and long-term capital appreciation.
-The Company may add to its portfolio assets or dispose of its portfolio assets in accordance with its investment policy as the board of directors may determine from time to time.
+The Company's intention is, broadly, to indirectly hold the property portfolio for investment purposes to realise on-going rental income and long-term capital appreciation.
+The Company may add to its portfolio assets or dispose of its portfolio assets in accordance with its investment policy as the board of Directors may determine from time to time.

-As part of its investment policy and business strategy, the Company and its subsidiaries may enter into transactions which exceed 15% applying any of the tests set out in Schedule 5 of the Listing Rules.
-The Company may also enter into transactions with a related party (including directors of the Company or sister entities in the Company, any substantial or controlling shareholder or any affiliates of any such parties) which exceed 5% applying any of the tests set out in Schedule 5 of the Listing Rules.
+As part of its investment policy and business strategy, the Company and its subsidiaries may enter into transactions set out in Schedule 5 of the Listing Rules.
+The Company may also enter into transactions with a related party (including Directors of the Company or sister entities in the Company, any substantial or controlling shareholder or any affiliates of any such parties) which exceed 5% applying any of the tests set out in Schedule 5 of the Listing Rules.